Dr Rowena Packer

 - Dr Amy Pergande: MRes 2018-2020 (Passed with Distinction): Owner decision-making in the treatment and management of dogs with idiopathic epilepsy (co-supervised with Dr Zoe Belshaw and Prof Holger Volk).
 Now a Neurology Resident at Southern Counties Veterinary Specialists.

 - Dr Nicole Regan: UFAW Animal Welfare Student Scholarship 2018.
-Now working in general veterinary practice.
+Now working as a veterinary surgeon at 91做厙.

 - Dr Alexander Davies: UFAW Animal Welfare Student Scholarship 2017.
 Now working in general veterinary practice, and 2021 winner of BVA Young Vet of the Year.